martbhell/martbhell.github.io/posts/2011/07/bcfp-fibre-channel-routing-fcr-fc-fc-routing.md

 Integrated Routing - is a licensed feature that lets you run FCR on a port that is in a normal port in a normal switch or port blade (so not in a dedicated router switch or router blade).

-## There's a few things required to set up FCR:
+## There's a few things required to set up FCR

 1. Verify that you have the proper setup (required licenses/hardware)
 2. Assign backbone FIDs (**switchdisable; fosConfig --disable fcr; fcrconfigure; fosconfig --enable; switchenable**)